choria-legacy/mcollective-sshkey-security/README.md

 using the sender's public key found in its __known_hosts__ file.
 However just like servers, clients can be configured to change this default behavior.

-Clients will by default use the username of the unix user which is logged in, but this can be overridden using the MCOLLECTIVE_CALLERID environment variable.
+Clients will by default use the username of the unix user which is logged in, but this can be overridden using the MCOLLECTIVE_SSH_CALLERID environment variable.

 ###private_key